 Step 5: Help the host site recruit the charter members and choose the charter officers.

-Step 6: Complete the charter petition, membership roster and submit the appropriate fees.
+Step 6: Complete the charter petition, membership roster and submit the appropriate fees ($60 per member for the 2026-2027 term).
 The club can start meetings and service projects while you wait for this to be processed by Kiwanis International.

 Step 7: Have a charter ceremony.
 Do this once you receive your official charter and club supplies from Kiwanis International.

-If you need further assistance, contact at district board at [email protected] to get started.
+If you need further assistance, contact at district board at [email protected] or District Administrator Jennifer to get started.

 Step 1: Decide where the club should be hosted.
 Most clubs are school-based (except for Aktion Club).
 So, based on the club you want to start, find the school or community organization that makes sense.